tczerwonka/metasys2graphite/README.md

 # metasys2graphite

-code to interface legacy Metasys DBF files and import into graphite
+This is a simple perl script to import legacy Metasys DBF files into graphite.